Hello (Joy EP)

 Hello is the debut extended play by South Korean singer Joy.
 It was released on May 31, 2021, through SM Entertainment, marketed as a special release.
-The EP consists of six new remakes of songs from the 1990s and 2000s, including the title song "Hello" and pre-released single "Je T'aime".
-In addition, a number of top musicians participated in the album such as Kenzie, Hwang Seong-jae, Hwang Hyeon, MinGtion, Park Moon-chi, and Lundi Blues.
+The EP consists of six new covers of songs from the 1990s and 2000s, including the title song "Hello" and pre-released single "Je T'aime".
+The album features tracks produced by Kenzie, Hwang Seong-jae, Hwang Hyeon, MinGtion, Park Moon-chi, and Lundi Blues.